What can you expect from a typical day at Woodchester Endowed?

 - Tuesday - Singing Practice

-- Wednesday - Assembly given by our vicar of St. Mary's parish church, Woodchester
+- Wednesday - Assembly given by the Ministry Team of St. Mary's parish church, Woodchester

-KS1 children have two morning breaks, lunch break, and one afternoon break.
+KS1 children have a morning break, lunch break, and one afternoon break.

-KS2 children have a morning snack break (in class), then one morning break outside, and lunch break.
+KS2 children have a morning break, and lunch break.

 Lunches are freshly prepared and delivered by Caterlink, gold award winners for Food for Life.
 Caterlink use locally sourced ingredients when available and in season, and give a choice of three meals from the menu (which includes a vegetarian option) and pudding or fruit.

 KS1 children are entitled to free school lunches, and in KS2 lunches cost £2.20 per meal.
 Children can bring in a packed lunch from home if they prefer.
 Payment for school meals can be made through ParentPay.

 Extra activities during the school day

 Many extra activities are provided by the school free of charge, such as dance lessons, acrobatics, music tasters, iSingPop and Life Bus, as well as activities that we may subsidise or ask for contributions for such as swimming lessons and school trips.
 We are always on the lookout for adventures to enhance our children's lives.

 Clubs take place straight after school and finish at 4.15 pm.
 Run by our teachers and in some instances by our parents generously volunteering their time and skills, we are fortunate here at Woodchester Endowed in that we can offer an impressive variety of clubs free of charge for the children - netball, football, Boom Whackers, recorders, rounders, board games, film club, craft clubs, country dancing, and the list goes on.